verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] Fiddling while Rome burns.
 - [ ] The more you try to be someone else, the more you find yourself standing in the way.
 - [ ] A smile, as big as a gambler's promise.
+- [ ] The sky in her eyes held tiny storms.